 Batteries can have cryptic markings on them, lets take a look at a couple of examples to decipher what they mean.

 This battery is well labelled and we have circled the core values to make it clear.
 It is a 7.2volt battery with 1800 mAh capacity, provided by NiMH (Nickel-Metal Hydride) chemistry.
-The capacity is also stated in Watt Hours (capacity divided by voltage) in this case 12.96Wh.
+The capacity is stated here in Watt hours in this case 12.96Wh.

 These figures are typical for a bundled battery, 1800 mAh being the low-end of capacity for a stick pack of these dimensions.
 If you were looking to extend your run-time then swapping out to a 4700mAh battery with the same dimensions and connector would be the easiest step.

 Next we have a LiPo battery from Absima.
-Its 4200 name reflects its 4200mAh/31.1Wh rating that is less clearly labelled.
+Its 4200 name reflects its 4200mAh/31.1Wh capacity is less clearly labelled.
 The finer details are listed at the end of the label 7.4v (2 cell) LiPo technology with a 25C burst rate.

 Turnigy Nano-Tech LiPo battery